fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 The four synchronization models are mutex locks, read/write locks, condition variables, and semaphores.

-* 1) Mutex locks
+* 1) **Mutex locks**
   * allow only one thread at a time to execute a specific section of code, or to access specific data.
   * Each Java class and object has their own mutex locks.
 Each thread has it's own separate call stack.
-* 2) Read/write locks
+* 2) **Read/write locks**
   * permit concurrent reads and exclusive writes to a protected shared resource.
 To modify a resource, a thread must first acquire the exclusive write lock.
-An exclusive write lock is not permitted until all read locks have been released.
+An exclusive write lock is not permitted until all read locks have been released. e.g., `ReadWriteLock`
-  * e.g., Java ReadWriteLock
-* 3) Condition variables
+* 3) **Condition variables**
-  * block threads until a particular condition is true.
+  * block threads until a particular condition is true.e.g., `java.util.concurrent.locks.Condition`
-* 4) Counting semaphores
+* 4) **Counting semaphores**
   * typically coordinate access to resources.
 The count is the limit on how many threads can have access to a semaphore.
-When the count is reached, the semaphore blocks.
+When the count is reached, the semaphore blocks. e.g., `java.util.concurrent.Semaphore`

 # Locks